 My Misadventures in Guanajuato

-I’d been keen to visit Mexico since the start of my student exchange in San Diego in 2010, and the WRC rally taking place in Leon was a great excuse to do more than just drive to Tijuana.
-With none of my housemates keen on joining me, it was the second time I was in a foreign country on my own.
-I set aside the last day for a solo visit to the state capital nearby knowing only three things about it: a UNESCO World Heritage site, colourful buildings and mummies.
-It wasn’t one of my wisest travel decisions.
+I’d been keen to visit Mexico since the start of my student exchange in San Diego in 2010.
+With the WRC event in León, it was a great excuse to do more than cross the border to Tijuana.
+None of my housemates wanted to join me, however, so it became the second time I was alone in a foreign country.
+I had great fun at Rally Mexico and the leather goods were incredible value for money.
+Fortunately, I also befriended a few students who helped translate almost everything.

+For my visit to the state capital on the last day, though, I went alone.
+I knew only three things about it: it was a UNESCO World Heritage site, the buildings were colourful, and there were mummies.
+Going with such little knowledge wasn’t one of my wisest travel decisions.

-Had I done my homework, or even asked the students, I wouldn’t have been surprised that the bus terminal is outside the city centre.
-I wouldn’t have looked lost and, when approached, agreed to a tour of a place that I can easily cover on foot.
-And I would’ve been prepared for the absence of services in English.
+Had I done my homework, or even asked the students, I wouldn’t have been surprised that the bus terminal was outside the city centre.
+I wouldn’t have looked lost and, when approached by a stranger, agreed to a tour of a place that I could’ve easily done on foot.
+I would’ve also been prepared for the absence of services in English.

-Instead of trying to decipher the running commentary, I focused on taking in as much of the scenery as possible.
-For now, every structure was a brightly colourful shape in a Cubist painting, devoid of historical significance in my head.
-Every time we darted into one of many underground tunnels, I had no idea what to expect at the other end.
-I was beginning to enjoy the surprises.
+Instead of trying to decipher the running commentary, I focused on capturing as much of the scenery as I could.
+Every structure we drove past was a brightly colourful shape in a Cubist painting, devoid of historical significance in my head.
+Whenever we darted into one of the city’s many underground tunnels, I had no idea what to expect at the other end.

-It must have been what the world seemed like when I was 2 years old, except now I had no desire to put it all in my mouth.
+It must have been what the world seemed like when I was two years old, except now I had no desire to put it all in my mouth.

-I remembered being told that Guanajuato sees plenty of tourists, but just as in Leon (outside the rally service park) I couldn’t spot another Caucasian or Asian on the streets.
-Perhaps the visitors were from other parts of Mexico, like the families in the minivan, and it turned out to be a blessing.
-Despite the language barrier, they extended their kindness to me.
-They even paid for my ticket to a museum when I indicated that I had no pesos left (I was saving them for the bus ride back to Leon).
+I remembered that Guanajuato received plenty of tourists, but just as in Leon, I didn’t see another white or Asian person on the streets.
+Perhaps the visitors were from other parts of Mexico, like the families in the minivan.
+It turned out to be a blessing, though.
+Despite the language barrier, they extended their kindness to me and they even paid for my ticket to a museum when I indicated that I had no pesos left – I was saving them for the bus ride back to Leon.

-It’s only after I return home that I learnt that the tour covered a respectable number of the city’s attractions, which you can view below.
-Goodness knows if I could have found half of them without a city map or a smart phone.
-Perhaps I would have preferred to be somewhere other than the Tia Aura haunted house, but the children on the tour seemed to enjoy it.
+It was only after I returned home that I learnt what I saw on the tour.
+Indeed, it covered a respectable number of the city’s attractions.
+Check them out in the gallery below.
+God knows if I could have found half of them without a city map or a smartphone.
+While I would have preferred to be somewhere other than the Tia Aura haunted house, but the kids seemed to enjoy it.

-I still don’t feel satisfied, however, without walking the alleys and cobblestone streets, visiting the macabre Museum of the Mummies or entering the magnificent Basilica and churches which all that silver mining funded.
-A longer return visit is definitely on the cards, and this time, I’ll be better prepared!
+However, I still regret missing out the macabre Museum of the Mummies, the magnificent Basilica and churches that all that silver mining funded.
+Another visit is definitely on the cards, and this time, I’ll be better prepared!